 - Mounting medium

 - Reduces dehydration

 - Sticks coverslip to sample

-- May be organic solvent based or water-based (depending upon microscope objective)

 - For immunohistochemistry:

+- May be organic solvent based or water-based

-- E.g. Aquamount Improved (BDH)
+- E.g. Aquamount improved (BDH)

 - For immunofluorescence:

 - Vectashield mounting medium provides strong initial fluorescence and retards photobleaching during microscopic examination and storage)

 - DAPI may be included in mounting medium (4',6 diamidino-2-phenylindole), producing a blue fluorescence with excitation at approx.

-360 nm and emission at approx. 460 nm when bound to DNA.
+360 nm and emission at approx.

+460 nm when bound to DNA.
 No emission overlap with fluorescein, AlexaFluor488, 568, 594 etc.

 - Coverslip, secured by CoverGrip Sealant (BEWARE if using oil for lens immersion) or hard-set mounting medium